Cangaço: Cangaceiro weapons

-They also made famous a thin, long, and very sharp knife nicknamed a "peixeira", a fish-filleting knife, used mostly to torture or cut the throats of their victims.
-The knife was also used in a very specific way to kill quickly; the blade was stabbed downwards between the neck and collarbone, due to its length the blade would cause instantly lethal damage to major blood vessels and the heart.
+They also made famous a thin, long, and very sharp knife nicknamed a "peixeira", a fish-filleting knife, used mostly to torture or slit the throats of their victims.
+The knife was also used in a very specific way to kill quickly; the blade was stabbed downwards between the neck and collarbone.
+Due to its length, the blade would cause instantly lethal damage to major blood vessels and the heart.